27 February, 2019 seen 98,488As a small and growing investor, I'm always looking for higher yield investments, and despite deposits doesn't fit in…

 Data source: World Deposit Rates

-As you can see in the above table, in some countries inflation rate is far greater than interest rate (Argentina, Ukraine, Iran, Egypt).
+As you can see in the above table, in some countries the inflation rate is far greater than the interest rate (Iran, Ukraine, Syria, Egypt, Vietnam).

 I would be cautious when depositing in national currencies.

-Now, let's see how about deposits in more stable USD currency:
+Now, let's see how about deposits in a more stable USD currency: